A watercolour of Newgrange by Gabriel Beranger dated to 1775.

 Thus being neither Roman or Danish it remains it should be a place for sacrafice us’d by the Old Irish, and Mr Cormuck Oneil told me they had a vulger Legend about some Strange Operation at that Town in the time of Heathenisme which I shall endeavour to get from him more particularly.

-We get further details in a letter sent from Sligo to the Rev. Henry Rowlands dated March 12th 1700:
+We get further details of Lhuyd's visit to Newgrange in a letter sent from Sligo to the Reverend Henry Rowlands dated March 12th 1700:

 I also met with one monument in this kingdom very singular: it stands at a place called New-Grange near Drogheda; and is a Mount or Barrow of very considerable height encompass’d with vast stones pitch’d on end round the bottom of it; and having another lesser standing on the top.
 This Mount is all the work of hands, and consists almost wholly of stones, but is cover’d with gravel and greenswerd, and has within it a remarkable cave.